Teoroo-CMC/PiNN/doc/datasets/manipulate_data.rst

 TFRecord
 --------

-For larger datasets which do not fit in the memory, caching a dataset or training over the cloud , it's more efficient to store the data in the tfrecord format.
+The tfrecord format is a serialized format for efficient data reading in TensorFlow.
+The format is especially useful for streaming the data over a network.
+It can also be used for caching pre-processed data.

-The tfrecord writer/loader also supports batched datasets, and preprocessed datasets.
-When writing the dataset, a .yml file records the data structure of the dataset, and a .tfr file is holds the data.
+The tfrecord writer/loader also supports batched and pre-processed datasets.
+When writing the dataset, a .yml file records the data structure of the dataset, and a .tfr file holds the data.
 For example:

 .. code-block:: python